DigitalInBlue/Celero/README.md

 Once Celero is added to your project.
 You can create dedicated benchmark projects and source files.
 For convenience, there is single header file and a CELERO_MAIN macro that can be used to provide a main() for your benchmark project that will automatically execute all of your benchmark tests.

-Here is an example of a simple Celero Benchmark:
+Here is an example of a simple Celero Benchmark.
+(Note: This is a complete, runnable example.)

 ```C++
 #include <celero/Celero.h>